Types of surgery for womb cancer

 Surgery for advanced womb cancer

 If your cancer has already spread to another part of your body at diagnosis, you don’t normally have surgery.
-But in some cases of advanced cancer your specialist may suggest removing as much of the cancer as possible, if they think this will slow down its growth and help with symptoms.
+But your specialist may suggest removing as much of the cancer as possible.
+They might suggest this if they think this will slow down its growth and help with symptoms.
 This is called debulking surgery.

 Having surgery will depend on:

 - how fast the cancer is likely to grow

 - how far the cancer has spread

 After surgery, you may have other treatments.
 This might include chemotherapy, radiotherapy or hormone therapy.
 Or it might be a combination of treatments.

 Surgery for womb cancer that has come back

 If womb cancer comes back within the pelvis, it may be possible to try and cure it with surgery.
 The pelvis is the lower part of your abdomen.
 It contains the womb, bladder and back passage (rectum).
 You can usually only have this if the cancer grows back in the middle of the pelvis.

 Your surgeon removes any pelvic organs that contain cancer cells, or are very near to the cancer.